thierrymoudiki/thierrymoudiki.github.io/_posts/2020-05-22-adaopt-classifier-2.md

 ## [1] 0.9701493
 ```

 Lastly, no this package is not going to end up on [CRAN](https://cran.r-project.org/).
 None of my packages will, starting from now.
-If you're planning to submit your package to this website, well, there's be more to it than being proud of having it accepted.
+If you're planning to submit your package to this website, well, there's more to it than being proud of having it accepted.
 If I may: think about it longer.
 In particular: [read this document about licenses choices](https://choosealicense.com/), and know your rights regarding __your__ intellectual property...

 __Note:__ I am currently looking for a _gig_.
 You can hire me on [Malt](https://www.malt.fr/profile/thierrymoudiki) or send me an email: __thierry dot moudiki at pm dot me__.
 I can do descriptive statistics, data preparation, feature engineering, model calibration, training and validation, and model outputs' interpretation.
 I am fluent in Python, R, SQL, Microsoft Excel, Visual Basic (among others) and French.
 My résumé?
 [Here]({{base}}/cv/thierry-moudiki.pdf)!